During COVID-19 shutdown

 Because the campus is closed to students and visitors, parking permits are not being sold and most parking lots are closed.
 One parking area, Lot 4, remains open to students to access free Wi-Fi.
 No permit is required.
 Students are asked to keep an empty space between their vehicle and any other vehicle and to remain inside.
 The lot is open Monday through Friday from 7 a.m. to 10 p.m. and on the weekends from 7 a.m. to 6 p.m.
 The Wi-Fi signal is the strongest immediately west of the Field House/Building 1700.

-Fall Parking Update: Fall parking passes will not be required.
-A limited amount of in-person classes may be taught in the fall.
+Summer Parking Update: Summer parking passes will not be required.
+A limited amount of in-person classes may be taught in the summer.
 Students who come to campus may park in the college parking structure on the northeast corner of North Lemon Street and Fullerton College Drive.
 Students may also park in Parking Lot 4 to access free Wi-Fi.

 Free Wi-Fi Parking Lot 4 Guidelines